OlalekanDiamond/Olalekan-Wasiu-Salami-/README.md

-# Olalekan-Wasiu-Salami-
+I will NEVER BE POOR
-I Will NEVER BE POOR
+AM BORN WINNER